-Welcome back!
+(Revised 1/17/2026 to emphasized the use of the system default printer preset) Welcome back!
 Here’s yet another swing at the Presets issue by Don Quixote.
-Next year, I’ll get a life (maybe…) This is a followup to my first posting here at https://valleau.art/blog/printer-presets-no-longer-working-right/ My presets have (knock on windmills) been OK for a few hours now.
-The work for this post was done on a Mac Studio […]
+Next year, I’ll get a life (maybe…) This is a followup to my first posting, which has all the technical details, here at https://valleau.art/blog/printer-presets-no-longer-working-right/ My presets have (knock on windmills) […]

 Dear Friends, As I push toward 80, I’ll admit I find it easier to stay home and make prints than to go out and take photos.
 And, as many of you know, one of my joys is making prints on paper, whether my own images or those of others.
 To that end, I’m please to […]